 You can find pacifiers in a range of materials.
 A majority are made with silicone, which is a popular choice.
 Silicone is dishwasher safe, hypoallergenic, and soft.

 Latex, or rubber, is often softer than silicone, but some babies have latex allergies.
 Rubber might have chemicals, so be sure to check the source of the material.
+You can also have some teething toys to chill a baby.

 2. Age Range